Manage volume storage

 fly volumes list

-and copy ID of volume to destroy.Destroy the volume:
+and copy the ID of volume to destroy.Destroy the volume:

-For options, refer to the fly vol destroy
+For options, refer to the fly volumes destroy

 .